 The resulting injuries are painful, disfiguring, and psychologically damaging and can cause disease.
 The most common are:

 - Pasteurella: This bacteria is found in about 50 percent of dog bites.
 Usually, the site becomes red and is painful.
 It is most dangerous for those with a weak immune system.

 - Capnocytophaga: Found in the mouth of canines, this bacteria causes infection after a bite, most commonly in those with a weak immune system.

 - Rabies: A nervous system disease, rabies is fatal after the symptoms are visible.
-After a bite, it is a good idea to check on whether a dog has been vaccinated.
+After a bite, checking whether a dog has been vaccinated is a good idea.

 - Clostridium tetani: This is the bacteria that causes tetanus.
-If a person has not been vaccinated, they can develop this life-threatening disease.
+A person who has not been vaccinated can develop this life-threatening disease.

-Dog owners are responsible for injuries caused by their pets, whether on private property or public property under California Civil Code 3342, An exception is when the injured person was provoking the animal at the time.
+Dog owners are responsible for injuries caused by their pets, whether on private property or public property, under California Civil Code 3342; an exception is when the injured person was provoking the animal at the time.
 The landlord of a building may also be held responsible if it was known that an animal living in the building was vicious.
-The landlord may also be responsible if the dog escaped and caused an injury because the landlord was negligent in his/her duty to make appropriate repairs, such as a gate that was broken or fence in disrepair.
+The landlord may also be responsible if the dog escaped and caused an injury because the landlord was negligent in his/her duty to make appropriate repairs, such as a broken gate or fence in disrepair.

-I’m Ed Smith, an Ione dog bite lawyer.
-A dog bite can result in high damages, particularly if cosmetic surgery or hospitalization is required.
-Even minor bites can have psychological repercussions and involve visits to the doctor or emergency room.
+A dog bite can result in significant damage, particularly if cosmetic surgery or hospitalization is required.
+Even minor bites can have psychological repercussions and involve doctor visits or emergency room visits.
 Unfortunately, children and adults are killed by dog bites or mauling.
-If this has happened in your family or if you were harmed by a dog bite, please call me at (209) 227-1931 to receive free, friendly advice.
-If you are outside the area, please use my toll-free number at (800) 404-5400.
+If this has happened in your family or you were harmed by a dog bite, call our Ione dog bite attorneys at (209) 227-1931 or (800) 404-5400.